 Kirstenbosch National Botanical Gardens is an oasis not far from Cape Town’s city center.
 Nestled beneath Table Mountain’s eastern slopes, the garden celebrates South Africa’s incredible botanical diversity; and in particular, its endemic indigenous plants.

-Kirstenbosch includes a fragrance garden, a medicinal garden, 2,500 species of plants found on the Cape Peninsula, a Protea garden (best seen in spring!), a braille trail, and a cycad amphitheatre.
+Kirstenbosch includes a fragrance garden, a medicinal garden, 2,500 species of plants found on the Cape Peninsula, a Protea garden (best seen in spring!), a braille trail, a tree canopy walkway, and a cycad amphitheatre.
 To immerse yourself in all that the Garden has to offer, it is worth taking one of the free guided tours that depart from the Visitors Center at 11 am and 2 pm from Monday to Saturday.

 Kirstenbosch National Botanical Gardens is a fantastic place to visit, you may want to return as you won’t have time to do all the trails in one day, one of which takes you up Table Mountain.
 There is a lovely restaurant inside the gardens, it is a beautiful spot to grab a drink, snacks or a full meal.
 The menu is full of exciting dishes including crocodile and Mopani worms!

 No trip to Cape Town is complete without a trip to the serene green valleys of the Cape Winelands.
-There are more than 20 wine-growing regions surrounding Cape Town but the term Cape Winelands generally refers to the three most popular: Franschhoek, Stellenbosch and Paarl, each set in rolling countryside with spectacular Alpine-style views.
+There are more than 20 wine-growing regions surrounding Cape Town but the term Cape Winelands generally refers to the three most popular: Franschhoek, Stellenbosch and Paarl, each set in rolling countryside with spectacular views.

 The vineyards of the Western Cape yield some of the world’s finest vintages.
 You can stop by for a tasting session, for a tour of the cellars or a gourmet meal in a farm-to-table restaurant with breath-taking rural views.